Inference on covariance structure in high-dimensional multi-view data

 We consider an unbalanced scenario with $(p_1, \dots, p_4) = (5000, 1000, 1000, 1000)$ and $(\psi_1, \dots \psi_4) = (1, 0.4, 0.4, 0.4)$ and a balanced scenario with $p_m = 2000$ and $\psi_m = 0.5$ for all $m=1, \dots, 4$.
-For each scenario, we let $n \in \{500, 1000\}$, and for any configuration, we replicate the experiments $50$ times, each time generating the data from the model \eqref{eq:mofa}.
+For each scenario, we let $n \in \{250, 500, 1000\}$, and for any configuration, we replicate the experiments $50$ times, each time generating the data from the model \eqref{eq:mofa}.

 We evaluated estimation accuracy via the Frobenius error rescaled by the Frobenius norm.
-We focus on the low-rank components of the total, intra-view, and inter-view covariances.
+We focus on the total, intra-view, and inter-view covariances.
 We evaluated the accuracy of uncertainty quantification via the frequentist average coverage of entrywise 95\% credible or confidence intervals intervals.
-For \texttt{FAMA}, we report the results using intervals derived from the central limit theorem (Theorem \ref{thm:clt}) defined in \eqref{eq:conf_int} and the Bernstein von Mises theorem (Theorem \ref{thm:bvm}) defined in \eqref{eq:cred_int_approx}. \texttt{MOFA} and \texttt{ROTATE} only provide point estimates.
+For \texttt{FAMA}, we report the results using intervals derived from the central limit theorem (Theorem \ref{thm:clt}) defined in \eqref{eq:conf_int} and the Bernstein von Mises theorem (Theorem \ref{thm:bvm}) defined in \eqref{eq:cred_int_approx}. \texttt{AJIVE}, \texttt{MOFA}, and \texttt{ROTATE} only provide point estimates.

-Figures \ref{fig:1} and \ref{fig:2} show the relative Frobenius error of competing methodologies in estimating the low-rank components of the covariance (three left most panels) and the running time (right most panel) in the balanced and unbalanced cases, respectively.
-The left most panel displays the error in estimation of the low-rank component of the overall covariance, while the two center panels report the error in estimating low-rank components of the intra- and inter-view covariances, respectively.
+Figures \ref{fig:1} and \ref{fig:2} show the relative Frobenius error of competing methodologies in estimating the covariance (three left most panels) and the running time (right most panel) in the balanced and unbalanced cases, respectively.
+The left most panel displays the error in estimation of the overall covariance, while the two center panels report the error in estimating the intra- and inter-view covariances, respectively.